Japan and South Korea leaders got jamming to K-pop beats, social media buzzes with jokes and praises

 They performed two K-pop tracks: Dynamite by South Korean super group BTS, and Golden from the award-winning animated movie KPop Demon Hunters.

-Some viewers who saw the video on poked fun at their drumming skills, with one Instagram user saying "it's awful" and another posting a clown emoji.
-A handful wondered if it was generated by artificial intelligence.
+Some viewers who saw the video poked fun at their drumming skills, with one Instagram user saying "it's awful" and a TikTok user remarking that "my ears hurt".
+Quite a number wondered if it was generated by artificial intelligence.

 One added that such moments of "diplomacy" were better than "unnecessary domestic infighting".